 - 7.1 The individual who receives the information or allegation will assemble the information made available to them.
-The details of the allegation are then immediately passed on to the Head of Internal Audit in order that it can be included on the central Whistleblowing register. - 7.2 An appropriate investigating officer is then appointed by the relevant service, dependent on the nature of the allegation.
+The details of the allegation are then immediately passed on to the Head of Internal Audit in order that it can be included on the central Whistleblowing register. - 7.2 An assessment is then undertaken to establish whether the allegation falls within the remit of the whistleblowing policy.
+If it is considered that the concerns are more appropriately dealt with under other HR procedures, these will be passed to HR to consider.
+The outcome of this initial assessment will be provided to the individual to confirm the action taken.
+In all cases the concerns are logged onto a whistleblowing register with the decision. - 7.3 Where a concern has met the whistleblowing threshold an appropriate investigating officer is then appointed, dependent on the nature of the allegation.
 The investigating officer(s) will carry out a preliminary investigation.
 This will seek to establish the facts of the matter and assess whether the concern has foundation and can be resolved internally.
 The initial assessment may identify the need to involve third parties to provide further information, advice or assistance.
 This could involve for example members of staff, the Internal Audit service, external audit, legal or HR advisors, or the police.
 Concerns or allegations, which fall within the scope of specific procedures (e.g., child protection, Health and Safety or discrimination issues), will normally be referred for consideration under those procedures.
-It may be decided to employ an outside firm to undertake the

-- investigation or it may be passed to external audit to investigate, depending on the nature of the allegation. - 7.3 Fraud allegations will be passed to the South West London Fraud Partnership (SWLFP) to carry out the investigation. - 7.4 You will be informed within 4 weeks of receipt of the Whistleblowing, how and by whom the concerns will be handled and an estimate of how long the investigation will take and where no further action is proposed, reasons for this decision - 7.5 Records will be kept of work undertaken and actions taken throughout the investigation.
-The investigating officer(s) will consider how best to report the findings and what corrective action needs to be taken.
+It may be decided to employ an outside firm to undertake the investigation, or it may be passed to external audit to investigate, depending on the nature of the allegation. - 7.4 Fraud allegations will be passed to the South West London Fraud Partnership (SWLFP) to carry out the investigation. - 7.5 Records will be kept of work undertaken and actions taken throughout the investigation.
+The investigating officer(s) will consider how best to report the findings and what if any corrective action needs to be taken.
 This may include some form of disciplinary action or third-party referral such as the police. - 7.6 The amount of contact between the officers considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
 If necessary, further information will be sought from you as part of the investigation process.
 If you are a Council employee, and the investigating officer has invited you to attend a meeting, you will have the right to be accompanied.
 This should be a representative of a recognised trade union, or a work colleague who is not involved in the area of work to which the concern relates. - 7.7 The Council will take steps to minimise any difficulties that you may experience as a result of raising a concern.
-For instance, if you are required to give evidence in criminal or disciplinary proceedings, the Council will advise on the procedure. - 7.8 We will keep a confidential record of your concern.
+For instance, if you are required to give evidence in criminal or disciplinary proceedings, the Council will advise on the procedure.

+- 7.8 We will keep a confidential record of your concern.
 This will be held in accordance with relevant data protection legislation. - 7.9 Whenever possible, we will give you feedback on the outcome of any investigation.
 Please note, however, that we may not be able to tell you about the precise actions we take where this would infringe a duty of confidence we owe to another person.